 - Toasted assortment of nuts (almonds, pine nuts, walnuts, cashew), optional

-- Make the broth: Add the ghee to the heavy bottom pan over medium heat, once hot, add the spices, coat them in the hot fat for a few seconds and then add the pieces of meat.
-Sear on all side, until they have golden brown crust.
-Add the onions and garlic and sear, and finaly add the hot water.
-Let the broth simmer for at 1 – 1 1/2 hour or until the meat is fork tender.
-Skim the fat that rises to to the top with a serving spoon.
+- Make the broth: Add the ghee to the heavy bottom pan over medium heat.
+Once hot, add the spices, coat them in the hot fat for a few seconds and then add the pieces of meat.
+Sear on all sides, until they have golden brown crust.
+Add the onions and garlic and sear, and finally add the hot water.
+Let the broth simmer for 1-1 1/2 hours, or until the meat is fork tender.
+Skim the fat that rises to the top with a serving spoon.
 Run the broth through a fine mesh sieve fitted over a deep bowl, discard the solids, set the meat aside and reheat the clear broth.

-- Make the garlic-vinager sauce: Fry the crushed garlic in hot ghee or oil, before the garlic color change, add the vinegar, followed by the meat broth. let them boil for 3-5 minutes.
+- Make the garlic-vinegar sauce: Fry the crushed garlic in hot ghee or oil, before the garlic color changes, add the vinegar, followed by the meat broth.
+Let them boil for 3-5 minutes.
 Turn off the heat.
 Drizzle a ladle of this over the rice and keep the rest to make the Tomato-Garlic sauce below.

 - Make the Tomato-garlic sauce: Add the tomato juice and tomato paste to the same pan that has the Garlic-Vinegar sauce and let them simmer on low heat for 2-3 minutes.
 If needed, add a ladle of meat broth, to thin out the sauce. and let the sauce simmer on low heat until the sauce thickens.
 Taste and adjust the seasoning.

 - Assemble the dish: Layer the bread first, followed by the rice.
 Drizzle a ladle of the Garlic-Vinegar sauce.
 Pile the meat in the middle of the rice and then drizzle it with the tomato-garlic sauce.